karlwilcox/website-build/reviews/books/sci-fi/_posts/2023-07-15-hunters-of-dune.md

 ---
 layout: review
 title: "Hunters of Dune"
-subtitle: "Kevin J. Anderson and Brian Herbert"
+author: "kevin-j-anderson"
+author2: "brian-herbert"
-series: "Dune Series Sequel"
+series: "Dune Sequels"
 tags:
-  - ""
+  - "future history"
 ---

-I spent many months engrossed in the world of Dune and the two original trilogies, even after planning through 1000 pages I need to get back into that immersive story.
+I spent many months engrossed in the world of Dune and the two original trilogies, even after plowing through 1000 pages I need to get back into that immersive story.

 Kevin and Brian continue that theme and do a faithful job of taking forwards